evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 5. implementing the Flask backend and React frontend,
 6. deploying the final system on a Raspberry Pi.

-This was not only a software exercise.
-The prototype was physically assembled over two very intense days of soldering, drilling, filing, wiring, flashing firmware, and debugging communication problems.
-That practical build process influenced the database design because the database had to support operational questions coming from the hardware and the test setup.
+This was not just code.
+A lot of time went into soldering, drilling, wiring, flashing firmware, and hunting communication bugs.
+Each hardware step changed what I needed from the database, so real engineering decisions kept shaping what had to be tracked and how the data model had to work.

 ## 1.2 Problem Statement

-An access-control reader is only one side of the system.
-To test a reader correctly, an engineer also needs a controller-side environment that can:
+Testing a reader is not enough by itself.
+To test it properly, an engineer also needs the controller side of the system.
+A useful controller environment has to:

 1. communicate over the correct field bus,
 2. send and receive real protocol messages,